Fisher-Rao Gradient Flow: Geodesic Convexity and Functional Inequalities: Geodesic Convexity in the Fisher-Rao Geometry

-Next, we discuss a general example beyond the Gaussian case.
-We will first give a counterexample where the density is not continuous.
-We then discuss the construction of a counterexample with a smooth density, by convolving the previous example with a smooth bump function.
+Next, we present a general example beyond the Gaussian case to demonstrate the theorem.
+We will first construct a counterexample where the density is not continuous.
+We then mollify this example to obtain a smooth density.

 Given any $\rhopo$ and radius $r>0$, we denote

 and construct the following density